kokyih/fyp-IoT---Development-of-Home-Automation-System/ReadMe.txt

 ID: fypkokyih@gmail.com
 PW: fypsmakokyih
+(this account has been deactivated, need to create your own google account to get a new set of api key)

 P.S.
 This object detection is really reliable and fast compared to other models I have worked with before, I highly recommend it!